Laragear/Capstone/README.md

 }
 ```

-By default, it uses the model "created at" column to pick which records should be kept.
-You may change the column name using a second parameter.
+By default, it uses the model creation timestamp to pick which records should be kept.
+You may use a different column by setting its name a second parameter.

 ```php
 $keep->same('post_id')->after(now()->subMonth(), 'updated_at');